Navel gazing is not just a saying, as it turns out

 Could this be the Earth's belly button?

-Last week, photographer John Fowler shared a picture of a bizarre rock structure inside of Utah's Grand Staircase-Escalante National Monument.
+A while back, photographer John Fowler shared a picture of a bizarre rock structure inside of Utah's Grand Staircase-Escalante National Monument.
 The monument has an odd nickname—the "Cosmic Navel," and much like your traditional navel, there's something hiding inside: sand.

 "The formation is hard to photograph in direct sunlight because part of it will always be in shadow and part in bright light," Fowler explained.
 "I hung around until sunset to get this shot.
 In the fading light I hurried down the steep slick rock before it became too dark to see."